pvcraven/2017_web_security/source/data_validation/data_validation.rst

 Introduction
 ^^^^^^^^^^^^
-	Data Validation is the most important aspet of coding any website that takes inputs from an outside user.
-Data validation is the process in which a website verify's the data being input by the user is in the correct form.
+	Data Validation is the most important aspect of coding any website that takes inputs from an outside user.
+Data validation is the process in which a website verity's the data being input by the user is in the correct form.
 	For example if the website asks for a first name and the user inputs a phone number, validation will prevent the website from taking that input.
 	Creating validation can be a lengthy process, however the risk of not having any validation are high.
 Users could input code that could change features of a website, without validation to stop this your website could be at risk.
 There are short cuts to data validation such as front end or back end only validation, but these leave the door open for potential risks.

 What is Data Validation?
 ^^^^^^^^^^^^^^^^^^^^^^^^